datachomp/datachomp.com/_posts/2022-12-19-limit-ads-and-tracking-for-550.md

 I like that [Fastmail](fastmail) is ... well... it's fast.
 It also doesn't show me ads when I'm trying to complete my email tasks.
 I also like the calendar and other functions.

 #### Books/Movies: Public Library - free/year
-I has best as I can tell, my public library has motivation other than to help me learn, be entertained, or generally have a better day.
+I has best as I can tell, my public library is only motivated to help me learn, be entertained, or generally have a better day.
 Because of that, I get a lot of media (movies/books) from the library and donate almost all my tech books to the library now.
 My library has a lovely online hold system; I just place my holds and pick up what I need on my bike ride.

 #### News/Articles: RSS - $40/year
 I get a good chunk of my news, release notifications, etc from the combination of [Feedbin](https://feedbin.com/) (syncing lists) and Reeder (viewing feeds).
 Having really simplified feed versions of what I want to read in a consistent interface has a lot of value for me.